wwatson4506/SdFat_CYW4343W/README.md

 # SdFat_CYW4343W
-SdFat modified for testing uSDHC2 and CYW4343W.
-Original SdFat library found here:
+SdFat modified for testing uSDHC2 and CYW4343W. @KurtE's original SdFat library found here:

 https://github.com/KurtE/SdFat/tree/Experiment_SDIO2

+You will also need the latest "cores" library found here:

+https://github.com/KurtE/cores This is an updated version of "cores" that is modified for use with SDIO2 (uSDHC2).

 # STRICTLY FOR TESTING THE CYW4343W WIFI CHIP FROM INFINEON!!
 # USE AT OWN RISK